cap-js/change-tracking/README.md

 > [!IMPORTANT]
 > This release establishes support for multi-tenant deployments using MTX and extensibility.
-> This release establishes support for multi-tenant deployments using MTX and extensibility.
 >
 > To achieve this, the code was modified significantly.
 While we tested extensively, there still may be glitches or unexpected situations which we did not cover.
 So please **test this release extensively before applying it to productive** scenarios.
 Please also report any bugs or glitches, ideally by contributing a test-case for us to incorporate.
-> To achieve this, the code was modified significantly.
-While we tested extensively, there still may be glitches or unexpected situations which we did not cover.
-So please **test this release extensively before applying it to productive** scenarios.
-Please also report any bugs or glitches, ideally by contributing a test-case for us to incorporate.
 >
 > See the changelog for a full list of changes

 > [!Warning]
 >
-> When using multi-tenancy with MTX, the generated facets and associations have to be created by the model provider of the MTX component.
-Therefore, the plugin also must be added to the `package.json` of the MTX sidecar.
->Although we tested this scenario extensively, there still might be cases where the automatic generation will not work as expected.
-If this happends in your scenario, we suggest using the `@changelog.disable_assoc` ([see here](#disable-association-to-changes-generation)) for all tracked entities and to add the association and facet manually to the service entity.
 > When using multi-tenancy with MTX, the generated facets and associations have to be created by the model provider of the MTX component.
 Therefore, the plugin also must be added to the `package.json` of the MTX sidecar.
 >Although we tested this scenario extensively, there still might be cases where the automatic generation will not work as expected.
 If this happends in your scenario, we suggest using the `@changelog.disable_assoc` ([see here](#disable-association-to-changes-generation)) for all tracked entities and to add the association and facet manually to the service entity.